kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

 - `gpio_config.xacro`: contains the I/O setup of the system, but this was not tested yet

 ##### IP configuration
 The IP address of robot controller must be provided as a launch argument.
 For further information see section [launch arguments](#launch-arguments).
+Please note that currently the driver only works using the KLI interface of the robot controller, KONI is not yet supported.

 #### Runtime parameters
 The parameters in the driver configuration file can be also changed during runtime using the parameter interface of the `robot_manager` node: